-The CEL established the Ontario Employer designation in 2010 to recognize the many exemplary employers engaging with students across Ontario.
+The CEL established the Experiential Learning Employer Excellence Award in 2010 to recognize the many exemplary employers engaging with students across Ontario.

 “At Seneca, we are proud to host hundreds of high school students at our campuses throughout the year.
 These initiatives are an excellent opportunity for students to get an early experience of what higher education is all about, from our many learning opportunities to student life to the exciting career opportunities that open up with a post-secondary education.”

 — David Agnew, President, Seneca College of Applied Arts and Technology

-Recipients of the Ontario Employer designation are presented with a commemorative award from the Council for Experiential Learning and are publicly acknowledged for their important contributions.
-They also enjoy the right to use the Ontario Employer emblem in their corporate, marketing and communications materials.
+Recipients of the Experiential Learning Employer Excellence Award are presented with a commemorative award from the Council for Experiential Learning and are publicly acknowledged for their important contributions.
+They also enjoy the right to use the award emblem in their corporate, marketing and communications materials.

 The deadline for 2018 applications is June 30, 2019.

 A review committee of CEL members considers all applications.

-The following types of school-work opportunities are covered by the designation:
+The following types of school-work opportunities are covered by the award:

 - Cooperative Education